 Paradores offers the exclusive experience of enjoying regional, local and local cuisine in unique spaces.
 Our cuisine is strongly linked to the places where the 98 hotels are located, presenting the best gastronomy from the different Spanish regions.
 Pioneers in local cuisine, we have reinforced our commitment to local products in search of the best raw material and reaffirming our commitment to sustainability.

-Route of the Pazos and the Emblazoned Houses of Baiona
+- Route of the Pazos and Emblazoned Houses of Baiona

 The Parador de Baiona has unparalleled halls for celebrations, which can hold up to 400 people.
 A family atmosphere, exquisite decoration, manicured gardens and idyllic scenery make this a unique place.